 cer w students without approved tification of free or reduced- N/A prio ce benefits?
-306. What procedures are used as internal controls to ensure the meal enrollment or attendance adjusted enrollment? counts do not ex ceed Comn nents: Electronic Systems Only: YES NO N/A 307.
+306. What procedures are used as internal controls to ensure the meal counts do not exceed enrollment or attendance adjusted enrollment?
+Comn nents: Electronic Systems Only: YES NO N/A 307.
 Are meal counts automatically consolidated?
 If YES, does the software program contain edits and internal controls?
 110 17/1 If NO, when and how are edit checks and internal controls completed?
 Comn nents: 308.
 Have alternate points of service been approved by the SA?
 If there are alternative points of service, describe in the YES NO N/A comments the number and types of alternate points of service operating during each meal service (e.g., meals in classrooms, bus).
-Comn nents: 309.
-If a school has more than one meal service line, how does the point prevent duplicate or second meals from being claimed? nt of servic e syste em Comn nents:
+Comments: 309.
+If a school has more than one meal service line, how does the point of service system prevent duplicate or second meals from being claimed?
+Comn nents: